 7. Does it hurt?

 Yes.
 Like all physical exercise, it has its’ gentle foothills, hard ascents, high plateaus and seemingly impossible summits - all without end.

 The meaning of Aikido is in fact “The Spirit Way.”
-We practice an early traditional version, however.
+We practice an early traditional version.
 Our school does not lend extensive focus to one aspect of the art, at the expense of another.
 We prefer a hard, practical approach.
-Everyone may have different religious beliefs - and they are all welcome on the mat.
+Everyone may have different religious beliefs, and all are welcome on the mat.